 - The vehicle must be legally equipped and in safe and clean condition.

-The vehicle used must be properly registered and a valid registration must be presented, along with proof of insurance.
+- The vehicle used must be properly registered and a valid registration must be presented, along with proof of insurance.

-The driving skills test waiver
+The driving skills examination waiver

-- Your learner's permit expires; or
+- Your learner's permit expires;

-- You fail to successfully complete your driver education program; or
+- You fail to successfully complete your driver education program;

-What happens if you fail a test?
+What happens if you fail an examination?